Yandex Cloud

 15. Under Overview, enable Public function.

-To publish the service via API Gateway:
+To publish your URL shortener via API Gateway:

 Management console